Get the best tips for your career, job search and your life. Subscribe today (we send one email every 2 weeks)

 Tip #1: Know Your Worth

 Before you even start the conversation, take a moment to evaluate your worth.
-Ask yourself: "Do I really deserve a raise?
+Ask yourself: "Do I really deserve a pay raise now?
 Have I done enough to earn it?"
 Be honest and objective.
 Always try to set aside any bias.
 You want to evaluate your contributions without letting your feelings cloud the facts.

 Next, do your homework.
-Look up industry standards for your role, take stock of your achievements, and think about how you've contributed to the company's success.
+Look up industry standards for your job description and role, take stock of your achievements, and think about how you've contributed to the company's success.

 Compare your salary to the average to see where you stand.
 At the same time, take a detailed look at your achievements.
-Have you exceeded expectations, taken on extra responsibilities, or helped the company reach key goals?
+Have you exceeded expectations with more responsibilities, taken on extra responsibilities, or helped the company reach key goals?

 Tip #2.
 Practice Your Pitch